BiznesBear/WFGL/README.md

 ﻿# WFGL
-Windows forms game liblary.
+"Windows forms game library" allows you to create small 2D games faster and simpler.

 > [!NOTE]
 > WFGL was created as a 4fun project.
 This *library* was not created with the intention of creatin large games in it (or even anything in it).
-Treat this project as a kind of joke/meme.
+> Treat this project as a kind of joke/meme.
 > The structure of this project is more like game engine than actually game library.

 > [!IMPORTANT]
-> WFGL uses GDI+ graphics which may result in low fps if there are too many sprites on scene.
+> WFGL uses GDI+ graphics which may result in low fps if there are too many bitmaps on scene.

-## ✨ Features
-- Collisions, raycasts and pseudo gravity
-- Layers, Hierarchys and UI
-- Let's be serious.
-This is a badly done 'liblrary'.

 ## ⚙️ TODO list
-- General clean up and separate rendering from logic
+- General clean up
+- Separate rendering from logic and vice versa
 - 3d logic (e.g. rotating bitmaps)
-- Pseudo 3d render
+- 2.5D
-- Pseudo light
+- Pseudo (2D) light
-- Time manipulation
 - Optimalizations
 - More ui
+- Object pivots and parenting